 A tentative reply would be available within 1 month of application.
 Candidates will be accepted depending on his/her background and whether we have other fellows in line.

 Application for Limited Registration

 For overseas doctors, application for a Limited Registration via the Medical Council of Hong Kong is required before clinical and patient interaction.
-The application process usually takes around 6 to 8 weeks upon receiving all the necessary documents.
+The application process usually takes around 12 weeks upon receiving all the necessary documents.